Jeppesen: History

-The company was founded in 1934, by Elrey Borge Jeppesen, a pilot working for Varney Air Lines, who was the first to make aeronautical charts for pilots to navigate in flight.
-The information that he collected and the charts that he drew were at first only for personal use, but fellow pilots quickly saw the benefits of using these charts and Jeppesen started selling copies of his chart book for $10.
-Other pilots started to collect data on their own routes and handing this to Jeppesen for him to include in his navigation book.
+The company was founded in 1934 by Elrey Borge Jeppesen, a pilot working for Varney Air Lines, who was the first to make aeronautical charts for pilots to navigate in flight.
+The information that he collected and the charts that he drew were at first only for personal use, but fellow pilots quickly saw the benefits of using these charts, and Jeppesen started selling copies of his chart book for $10.
+Other pilots started to collect data on their own routes and gave it to Jeppesen for him to include in his navigation book.
 Jeppesen's wife, former flight attendant Nadine Jeppesen, was also important to the company's early years.

-United Airlines, the airline for which Jeppesen worked in the late 1930s after Varney Air Lines had merged with several other companies to form United Airlines, was one of the first airlines to start using Jeppesen's charts.
-After a while the chart business started taking up so much of Jeppesen's time that he quit his job as a Captain and focused his energy on making charts.
+United Airlines, the airline for which Jeppesen worked in the late 1930s, was one of the first airlines to start using Jeppesen's charts.
+After a while, the chart business started taking up so much of Jeppesen's time that he quit his job as a captain and focused his energy on making charts.

-The terminal at then-under-construction Denver International Airport was named in honor of Jeppesen founder Elrey Borge Jeppesen in February 1991.
+The terminal at the then-under-construction Denver International Airport was named in honor of Jeppesen in February 1991.